dalenewman/Freeboard/README.md

 The menu has been modified to load and save from Orchard.

-I'll add a couple widgets and save it:
+Add some widgets and save it:

 ![freeboard updated](http://transformalize.com/Media/Default/projects/freeboard/orchard-freeboard-modified.jpg)